nicercode/2021_BEES_coding_intro/Introduction.md

 - We try hard to move everyone along

-- raised hands - write your name on both
+- raised hands - I ened help

 - Live coding
   - We're going to do a lot of live coding -> why?